List of Los Angeles Kings award winners: Ace Bailey Memorial Award

-Matt Greene shares the most amount of awards with Dave Taylor.
+Matt Greene shares the most awards with Dave Taylor.

 The Ace Bailey Memorial Award is given annually to the Kings most inspirational player as determined by Kings players.
 It is named for former Kings Director of Pro Scouting Garnet "Ace" Bailey who died when United Airlines Flight 175 crashed into the World Trade Center in New York City during the September 11 attacks.
 Dave Taylor and Matt Greene both won the award six times during their Kings career.